 Helpful Apps

-MindShift App: AnxietyBC offers an app on this page that can help those who suffer from anxiety.
+Mindshift App: AnxietyBC offers an app on this page that can help those who suffer from anxiety.

-ADAA-Reviewed Mental Health Apps: Click this link to learn about software that has been reviewed by the Anxiety and Depression Association of America.
+AADA-Reviewed Mental Health Apps: Click this link to learn about software that has been reviewed by the Anxiety and Depression Association of America.

 Medication Guides